The Insider Guide To Living In Malaga As An Expat

 Marbella is Málaga’s chicest area.
 Puerto Banús and the Golden Mile are its most exclusive addresses.

-Marbella is where royalty holiday with global celebrities and international tycoons; offering multi-million dollar villas, superyacht marinas, and luxury shopping.
+Marbella is where royalty holidays with global celebrities and international tycoons, offering multi-million dollar villas, superyacht marinas, and luxury shopping.

 You can find more information about the expat life in this area in our Living In Marbella guide: the pros and cons, costs, best areas, schools, etc.